KHanghoj/bgi_2019/exerciseNGSgl.md

 ** QUESTIONS **

 1. What are the output files?
 2. What kind of information do they contain?
+Hint: (-GL (see -doGlf))
 3. How many columns are present in the `glf.gz` file?
-Is that excepted?

 ```